orbitalquark/textadept/doc/06_AdeptEditing.md

 ### Code Folding

-Some lexers support code folding, where blocks of code can be temporarily hidden, making viewing easier.
+Some lexers support "code folding", where blocks of code can be temporarily hidden, making viewing easier.
 Fold points are denoted by arrows in the margin to the left of the code.
 Clicking on one toggles the folding for that block of code.
 You can also press `Ctrl+*` (`⌘*` on Mac OSX | `M-*` in ncurses) to